 We believe beauty and the aesthetic world play a powerful role in igniting the human spirit and inspiring us to action.
 When created well, spaces should captivate and move us, maybe even change our heartbeat.
 That’s what we aspire to do – to create beautiful homes, upholding craftsmanship that stands the test of time.

 The Sociable Weaver is a design and building company that creates healthy, sustainable, community minded, functional homes.
 Our thoughtfully designed houses encourage connection to nature, to community, to family, to friends and to ourselves.
-Together with our sister company Martin Builders, we are working to create positive change across the built environment.
+In 2019 we became a certified B Corporation which means that we meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose.
+B Corps form a community of leaders and drive a global movement of people using business as a force for good.

 Green Magazine, November 2017, Issue 58